WICG/attribution-reporting-api/EVENT.md

 destination site> pair, the browser should throttle the amount of total information sent through this API in a given time period for a user.
 The browser should set a maximum number of attributions per
-<source site, destination site, reporting origin, user> tuple per time period.
+<source site, destination site, reporting site, user> tuple per time period.
 If this
 threshold is hit, the browser will stop scheduling reports the API for the rest of the time period for attributions matching that tuple.